SEMICeu/dcat-ap_validator/README.md

 The SPARQL query contains several rules which are based on those available here: https://github.com/nvdk/OpenDataSupport/tree/master/odip.opendatasupport.eu/validation_queries

 Each rule has been documented with <a href="https://github.com/ldodds/sparql-doc">sparql-doc</a> annotations and validated with the <a href="http://www.sparql.org/query-validator.html">sparql validator</a>.

-All the rules are stored in the rules folder.
+All the rules are stored in the <b>rules</b> folder.
 For almost each rule a test and a test data have been created.
 Tests are located in tests folder and they are based on casperjs, test data are locate in tests-data folder and they are xml/rdf files to be tested against.

 <h2>Installation instructions</h2>
 The validator is an HTML page, containing a single <a href="http://www.w3.org/TR/sparql11-query/">SPARQL</a> SELECT query to implement the validation logic and a few lines of JavaScript to call the triple store.
 To execute the SPARQL script it requires an instance of <a href="http://jena.apache.org/documentation/serving_data/index.html">Fuseki</a>.
 You can easily run Fuseki as a local instance.</p>